-VOL (Volume): Turn the knob clockwise to increase volume and counterclockwise to decrease volume.
+VOL (Volume): Turn the knob to increase or to decrease volume.
 The left VOL knob controls the left headphone and the right VOL knob controls the right headphone.
 PROG (Program): Press this button to switch between playing a cassette tape or a CD and listening to the radio.
 The inactive tape or CD will remain safely inside the radio for future listening.